ghausmann/two_parameter_perturbation/multi-asset DSGE model/cg model dynare/Bonds and equities/readme.txt

+These codes replicate the results from Section 6 and Appendix E (multi-asset DSGE model) using Dynare.

 The 17 current codes in this folder are:

 prepare_model_dsge4.mod: mod file of the two-country DSGE model with bonds and equities.